beroset/asteroid-weatherfetch/README.md

 ## Build

-First Download and install the SDK as described at [wiki.asteroidos.org](https://wiki.asteroidos.org/index.php/Installing_the_SDK)
+First download and install the SDK as described at [wiki.asteroidos.org](https://wiki.asteroidos.org/index.php/Installing_the_SDK)

 Then clone and compile by executing the following commands: